Kubin2001/OpenGlFrameWork/README.md

 - Options for centered text rendering only on X or Y axis
 - Improved and much faster experimental flat rendering (still unstable)
 - Experimental function for creating temporary font directly from ttf
+- Option to Set Base Font for UI